 Each marketing campaign should be carefully executed, ensuring that it takes into account cultural preferences, different contexts and layouts appropriate for the user.
 This is more than just text and marketers should be considering transcreation, graphics, colours, societal codes and values, to name a few.

-Spreading your clients’ carefully crafted marketing message will remain a challenge, if it cannot be understood in their customers’ native language.
-If your clients’ business or organisation sells products or services, then it’s important to note that 75% of global consumers prefer to buy products in their native language.
+Spreading your clients’ carefully crafted marketing messages will remain a challenge, if it cannot be understood in their customers’ native language.
+If your client’s business or organisation sells products or services, then it’s important to note that 75% of global consumers prefer to buy products in their native language.

 As well as this, 60% rarely or never buy from English-only websites.
 Delivering a fantastic, creative marketing campaign isn’t enough on its own, to go global, you need to communicate in local languages.